Birthdate: October 11, 1974

 Geno Ford continues to give back to the game he loves and that led him to stardom as an undersized, scrappy high school player.

 While playing for his father, legendary coach Gene Ford, at Cambridge High School in eastern Ohio, Geno totaled a staggering 2,680 career points.
 That number still ranks fourth in all-time Ohio scoring annals behind only Jon Diebler (3,208 points), Luke Kennard (2,977) and Jay Burson (2,958) – and ahead of the likes of LeBron James, Jerry Lucas and Bob Huggins.
 He ranks second in state history behind Kennard in free throws made in a season (288) and career (697).

 In 1993, Ford won the coveted Ohio “Mr. Basketball” to cement his standing as one of the state’s true standouts.

 A 5-8 guard, Ford went on to play collegiately at Ohio University and started 113 of 123 games for the Bobcats, leading the team in scoring as a junior and senior.
 From 1993-97 he produced 1,752 points for OU, averaged 14.2 ppg, and connected on 79.6 percent of his free-throw attempts and 36.8 percent on three-pointers.
 After one playing season with the Leicester Riders in the British Basketball League, he returned to the states to begin a distinguished coaching career that is still ongoing.

-In 2004, Ford was named to the Ohio Valley Athletic Conference Hall of Fame.
+In 2004, Ford was named to the Ohio Valley Athletic Conference Hall of Fame and was enshrined in the Ohio University Athletics Hall of Fame in 2008.
 He enters the Ohio Basketball Hall of Fame at age 48.